Quick Guide to New York

 Take a tour of Central Park

 New York is known as the city that never sleeps, and thanks to featuring in innumerable TV series and films it's instantly recognisable.
-We know it for its amazing skyline, for the famous bright yellow taxis, the brownstone streets, fabulous shopping and (usually airborne) shots of Central Park.
+We know it for its amazing skyline, for the famous bright yellow taxis, the brownstone-lined streets, fabulous shopping and (usually airborne) shots of Central Park.
 Now it's time to experience it for yourself!
 Cheap holidays to New York don't hang around for long - so if you spot one you should definitely snap it up.

 Keep an eye on your budget by looking for package holidays or late deals to New York, being sure to keep an eye on your hotel's location.
 It can often be worth arranging an upgrade so that you are in a more central location, saving you both time and money when it comes to sightseeing - things which locals know are both as valuable as each other, especially if you're only on a short break in New York.

 Whether you've got your eye on a shopping break on Manhattan's Upper East Side, cheap New York deals to visit historic Coney Island, to dig under the skin of Brooklyn's art and culture, or are simply interested in tucking into a heap of pancakes over brunch in "the Village" (Greenwich), there's so much to do on cheap New York holidays we're sure this won't be your last trip.
 A New York city break in 2018 or 2019 is looking more tempting by the day.

 Fab holidays for:

 New York City has 722 miles of subway track, which means it's not hard to get around the city and see the attractions.